Genivia/RE-flex/README.md

   regex engines, including the RE/flex regex engine, PCRE2, and Boost.Regex.
 - The RE/flex regex library makes C++11 std::regex, PCRE2, and Boost.Regex much
   easier to use for pattern matching on (wide) strings, files, and streams.
-- IEEE POSIX P1003.2 standard compliant (like Lex and Flex).
+- IEEE POSIX P1003.2 standard compliant like Lex and Flex (but generates C++).
 - Extensive documentation in the online [User Guide][manual-url].
 - Lots of other improvements over Flex++, such as `yypush_buffer_state` saves the scanner state (line, column, and indentation positions), not just the